Paris Court of Appel - SAS MAISONS DU MONDE France v/ SA LEROY MERLIN, SAS BENOIT LE TAPIS BROSSE & SAS ALSAPAN

 MAISONS DU MONDE claims “to have invested considerable sums to design exclusive models and to promote them, in particular through its catalogs”, so that the defendant companies would have committed acts of parasitism by attempting to capture the commercial success of the disputed products.

-The Court of Appeal first recalled that “parasitism consists in capturing an individualized economic value of others, the result of know-how, intellectual work and investments, and thus placing oneself in the wake of others, relying on the efforts and initiatives of an economic operator, whether a competitor or not, to gain customers and to unduly benefit from the investments made or the reputation acquired”.
+The Court of Appeal first recalled that “parasitism consists in capturing an individualized economic value of others, the result of know-how, intellectual work and investments, and thus riding on their coat tails in order to unduly benefit from the investments made or the reputation acquired”.

 Consequently, the Court of Appeal considered that the information provided by MAISONS DU MONDE “demonstrates the promotional and marketing efforts necessary for the activity of Maisons du Monde but does not justify any individualized creative efforts on the said products, nor any significant commercial success or particular notoriety for the claimed products, nor, above all, any wrongful capture by LEROY MERLIN, BENOIT LE TAPIS BROSSE and ALSAPAN”.

-The Court of Appeal therefore also rejected the claims of MAISONS DU MONDE on the basis of parasitic competition.
+The Court of Appeal therefore also rejected the claims of parasitic competition against MAISONS DU MONDE.